Many owners don’t know which way to turn when their previously gentle and docile natured Maine Coon starts to become aggressive towards them.

 - Use chewable cat toys

 - Avoid touching sensitive areas of cat, unless necessary

-So what happens when everything changes, and your previously gentle giant starts displaying signs of Maine Coon aggression?
-This can often take loving owners by surprise, since to them the behaviour appears unwarranted, and mean.
+So what happens when everything changes and your previously gentle giant starts displaying signs of Maine Coon aggression?
+This can often take loving owners by surprise, since to them the behavior appears unwarranted, and mean.
 But is it?

 Check out the table below to see the root causes that lead a Maine Coon to start acting in an aggressive way, towards their owners.
 For more information on these root causes, click the link:

 |Pain||A cat suffering from pain are more prone to Maine Coon aggression|

 |Sensitive Body Areas||Most cats dislike certain areas of their body being touched e.g. their bottom|

 |Physical Needs||Physical needs not met, e.g. hunger, and thirst|